 Now, on to my blog:

 What is an outlier?
-It is an extreme example of something–the farther ends of the spectrum.
-Merriam-Webster’s has this to say about it: a person or thing that is atypical within a particular group, class, or category.
+It is an extreme example of something–the farther ends of the spectrum or uncommon within a distinctive category or group.

 So what happens if you or someone close to you is an outlier?
-Are you or yours the fattest, skinniest, most painfully shy, overly high strung, too-smart-for-your-own-good, developmentally disabled, etc?
+Are you or yours the fattest, skinniest, most painfully shy, overly high strung, too-smart-for-your-own-good, developmentally disabled, and the like?

 For example, a hyperactive child always seems to be the one creating chaos.
 He/she is soon identified by the group as the troublemaker and becomes shunned, causing distress to the child and its parents.
 Such behavior to get attention is the only way that child understands.
-The situation escalates resulting in him/her being ostracized thus further setting up a perpetuating cycle.
+The situation escalates resulting in them being ostracized even more, thus setting up a perpetuating cycle.

 How do you fit into a society that skews toward the middle when you don’t?
 It’s hard.
 You never feel like you belong.
 You are rejected by the main body of the group.
 You feel unwelcome, unwanted, unacceptable.
 Is there a place for you?